How to Configure Gmail Email on Your VPS

 smtp_use_tls = yes

-You need to create a file that stores your Gmail credentials for Postfix to authenticate with Gmail’s SMTP server.
+Create a file to store your Gmail credentials for Postfix authentication.
 Open a new file:

 sudo nano /etc/postfix/sasl_passwd